Effective date: Nov 1, 2020

 We process your Personal Data when it is necessary for the performance of a contract (Art.
 6 para 1(b), GDPR) to which you are the party or in order to take steps at your request prior to entering into a contract.
 We have a legitimate interest (Art.
-6(1)(f), GDPR) in processing personal data during the recruitment process and for keeping records of the process.
+6(1)(f), GDPR) in processing personal data during the recruitment process and in keeping records of the process.
 Processing data from job applicants allows us to manage the recruitment process, assess and confirm a candidate’s suitability for employment, and decide to whom to offer a job.
 We may also need to process data from job applicants to respond to and defend against legal claims.
 If you do not provide the Personal Data for processing, we will not be able to continue providing our services or engage further in our employment relationship.

 In some cases, we need to process data to ensure that we are complying with our legal obligations.

-In case of Personal data being collected and processed in Germany, the lawfulness of processing is based pursuant Article 6 (1) sentence 1 (b) GDPR, Article 9 (2) (b) and (h) GDPR, Article 88 (1) GDPR, Article 8 (1) sentence 1 no 2 and 3 BDSG.
+In the case of Personal data being collected and processed in Germany, the lawfulness of processing is based pursuant Article 6 (1) sentence 1 (b) GDPR, Article 9 (2) (b) and (h) GDPR, Article 88 (1) GDPR, Article 8 (1) sentence 1 no 2 and 3 BDSG.

 The purpose of the data collection is to be able to carry out an assessment of your application and if you are a good fit for the applied role.
 For this reason, we will store all data provided by you during your application.
 Based on the data collected during the process, we will check whether you will be invited to the interview as a given step of the selection process.

 In the case of generally suitable candidates, we will collect certain other pieces of personal data which are essential for the selection decision.
-This will include the personal information collected during background and reference checks, conducted after obtaining explicit consent from the applicants.
+This will include the personal information collected during background and reference checks conducted after obtaining explicit consent from the applicants.

-“What if I do not provide my Personal Information?”, you may ask
+“What if I do not provide my Personal Information?” you may ask

 The content of the register